Sensor operating point calibration and monitoring of the ALICE Inner Tracking System during LHC Run 3: ALPIDE chip functionalities for sensor calibration

 The diode \texttt{D1} is the sensor p-n junction.
 The sensing node is continuously reset by the diode \texttt{D0} and \texttt{VRESETD} establishes its reset voltage.
 The reset current depends exponentially on the forward bias of the diode \texttt{D0}.
 The potential at \texttt{PIX\_IN} depends on \texttt{VRESETD} and on the voltage drop across the diode \texttt{D0} due to the leakage current in the pixel.
 A particle hit will lower the potential at the pixel input \texttt{PIX\_IN} by a few tens of millivolts\footnote{The input capacitance is of the order of a few fF, assuming a collected charge of a few hundreds of electrons.}.
+In this case, the \textit{source} node is forced by the source follower (formed by \texttt{M1} and the current source \texttt{M0}) to follow the voltage excursion, transferring the associated charge onto the analog output node \texttt{PIX\_OUT}.
+Simultaneously, the coupling between the source node and the \textit{curfeed} node reduces the current in \texttt{M3}.
+These two effects combine to raise the potential at \texttt{PIX\_OUT} by several hundred millivolts, forcing \texttt{M8} into conduction.
+If the charge deposited by the particle hit is large enough to overcome the current set by \texttt{IDB} on \texttt{M7}, \texttt{M8} will pull the \texttt{PIX\_OUT\_B} node down to zero.
 The charge threshold of the pixel can be adjusted through \texttt{ITHR} and \texttt{VCASN}.
 The increase of \texttt{VCASN} causes an exponential decrease of the charge threshold (coarse threshold tuning) while the increase of \texttt{ITHR} generates a linear increase of the threshold, allowing for a finer adjustment.
+The cascode transistor \texttt{M9} reduces the equivalent Miller capacitance on \texttt{PIX\_OUT}.
 The voltage bias \texttt{VCLIP} controls the gate of the clipping transistor \texttt{M6}, limiting the maximum excursion of the analogue signal.
 The lower \texttt{VCLIP} is, the sooner the signal clipping will set in.
 With the default setting of maximum clipping (\texttt{VCLIP} = 0), the output of the front-end has a peaking time of the order of 2 $\upmu$s, while the discriminated pulse has a typical duration of 6--8 $\upmu$s.
+This feature is particularly important in continuous-mode readout, as limiting the signal duration to 6--8 $\upmu$s prevents the same pixel from being read out in multiple consecutive triggers of similar duration.